 Let's see an example.
 Here's how a subtree with content primarily for the English language would look when viewing English:

 Having one placeholder for something that is not addressed to an English-speaking audience (and will never be published in English, for example, local information) is tolerable.

 Here's when the problem starts to show.
 Of the 6 pages that are saved, only 2 will be used in this language, while the remaining 4 will always stay unpublished since they are addressed to English-only readers.
-A lot of clutter making it somewhat hard to focus on the actual content for this language.
+A lot of clutter, making it somewhat hard to focus on the actual content of this language.

 Having faced this situation more often than less with multilingual sites, we created a simple extension to the right-click menu on the home node that allows the content editor to temporarily hide unpublished variants for the language they're viewing in the content tree, making things more clear while they work under the aforementioned scenario.

 We've also added this functionality on our uMazel Starter Kit 2.0 for Umbraco v8.

 This option is controlled by a web.config key, taking a true or false value:

 By enabling this functionality, you start with unpublished variants hidden, but you can always toggle between hiding and showing them by right-clicking the home node and selecting the "Toggle not created variants" option.